In this article

 • Charitable donations

-The way you accrue points or miles depends on the specific policies of the reward program, and each reward program usually comes with bonus rewards for spending in certain categories.
+The way you accrue points or miles depends on the specific policies of the reward program, and each reward program usually comes with extra rewards for spending in certain bonus categories.
 For example, a business travel credit card might offer 3x miles on travel-related expenses and only 1x miles on every other type of purchase.
 Another card might offer 2x points on software purchases and 1x points on everything else.

 Keep in mind that you’ll need a fair to good credit score to qualify for a rewards card.
 Capital One, Chase (Chase Freedom, Chase Sapphire, Chase Ultimate Rewards), American Express, Visa, and Discover all tend to set their FICO credit score thresholds at about 670.